niplav/site/range_and_forecasting_accuracy.md

 Furthermore, estimating the length of forecast horizons has returned ambiguous results, and more research in that area is needed.
-It appears plausible that horizon lengths follow a logarithmic distribution, and over all forecasts assume values of at most several decades).
+It appears plausible that horizon lengths follow a logarithmic distribution, and over all forecasts assume values of at most several decades.

 <!--TODO: in 1/2/5/10 years, will the linear regression coefficients for
 these datasets still be positive/negative?-->